 Link to BOXWOOD BLIGHT PAGE

-The recent weather has been favorite for late blight of tomato and potato, so it is important to start scouting for this destructive disease.
-It was confirmed on 10 June 2013 in WV on tomatoes in a greenhouse.
+Late blight was confirmed in Franklin County, MA on tomato on 11 July 2013 and in Erie County, NY on tomato on 10 July 2013.
+The recent weather has been very favorite for this disease of tomato and potato, so it is important to scout for this destructive disease.
 It is very important for commercial growers and home gardeners to be on the lookout for late blight in their fields and community or backyard gardens.
 Information on this important disease can be found in the fact sheet Late Blight of Tomato and Potato in Connecticut--2012 (820 kb, 7 pages, PDF format*).

 Any suspicious tomato or potato samples should be sent or brought to The Plant Disease Information Offfice for examination and diagnosis as soon as possible.